Your brain can do a lot of awesome things. Here's proof.

-It can remember what you were doing 15 years ago, it knows how to get from your home to your work while you listen to the radio, and it let you sing along, out of tune, to whatever that radio is playing.
-But those things are really what your brain was built for.
-Really, it wants to interact with the world, learn, grow, and understand.
-And it wants to do all of this through looking.
-Our brains are made for looking, and if your visual marketing and brand is not trying to take advantage of our brains constant craving for new visual information, then it is missing out on one of the best ways to tap straight into peoples’ heads.
+Your brain can remember what you were doing 15 years ago, it knows how to get from your home to your workplace, and it remembers the words to your favorite song.
+But those are just some of the things your brain can do.
+It can also interact with the world, learn, grow, and understand.
+And part of the way it does this, is through seeing.
+Our brains are made for looking, and if you're visual marketing and brand is not trying to take advantage of our brains constant craving for new visual information, then it is missing out on one of the best ways to tap straight into peoples’ heads.

 Vision is one of the most researched areas of neuroscience, and though we still have a lot to learn, we do know a few things about why humans are so responsive to pictures and visual information, and why it is such a great way to interact with people.

 Your brain is really one big organ for making sense of the world, and it does that almost entirely through vision.
 Fine, we smell, taste, touch, hear and such (we actually have way more than five senses, perhaps up to 21) but seeing is our primary sense, by a long distance.